 Hailing from the planet Gallifrey in the constellation of Kasterborous, the Time Lords began life as a simple people not to dissimilar to humans.

-Time Lords appreciated music, as indicated by such artefacts as the Harp of Rassilon.
+Time Lords appreciated music, as indicated by such artifacts as the Harp of Rassilon.
 They also appreciated art, although painting on Gallifrey was done by computer.

 Academy students sometimes played a dangerous game called "Eighth Man Bound".
-The multidimensional game of Perigosto, played with a ball and a specialised Perigosto stick, was also a favourite, as was a complicated board game called Sepulchasm.
+The multidimensional game of Perigosto, played with a ball and a specialized Perigosto stick, was also a favorite, as was a complicated board game called Sepulchasm.

 During a darker, more barbarous time in the planet's past, Time Lords enjoyed watching time-displaced individuals fight to the death in a dedicated area called the Death Zone, but that practice had been entirely abandoned by the Doctor's day.

 One of the major institutions of the Time Lords was the Time Lord Academy.
 It was split up into Chapters, each of which was identified by its distinctive colours.
 The subjects at the academy ranged from the study of Cosmic Science to Vintage Vehicles to Gallifreyan flutterwings.

 Children began instruction at the Time Lord Academy, at the age of 8, in a special ceremony.
 The Gallifreyans would be forced to look into the Untempered Schism, which showed the entirety of the Time Vortex and the power that the Time Lords had.
 The Gallifreyans subjected to its terrifying effects would react differently: "Some would be inspired, some would run away, and some would go mad."
 They would then spend "centuries" studying at the Academy.

 The Time Lords ruled from the planet Gallifrey, where they would remain isolated from others while watching the workings of the universe.
 Though they once had a mighty empire during the Dark Time, the empire collapsed after the fall of the Pythia.